 Where the Company's exploration and development activities are conducted with others, the accounts reflect only the Company's proportionate interest in such activities.
-The Company currently does not have any joint venture accounting.
+The Company currently is not a party to any joint venture arrangements.

 ITEM 7A.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK.